mahmuthanb/flutter_mason/README.md

 flutter create .
 ```

-## ⚠️ WARNING ⚠️
 > [!IMPORTANT]
-> This command will create missing platforms according to the flutter config that means default config comes with all platforms are genereted with upper command like macos, windows, linux, web. ([see one level lower topic to change the config](#flutter-default-settings-disable-commands))
+> This command will create missing platforms according to the flutter config that means default config comes with all platforms are genereted with upper command like macos, windows, linux, web. ([see below to change the config](#flutter-default-settings-disable-commands))

 ## Flutter default settings disable commands
 You can simply create flutter project with the command below to see which platforms are generated default.